Mentor Teachers Information

 Who are MTeach students?

 The students who will teach in your classroom will be MTSU undergraduates who are just beginning to explore the career of teaching.
-They are receiving ongoing instruction in lesson design, classroom management, and science and mathematics content, but they are not yet student teachers.
+They are receiving ongoing instruction in lesson design, classroom management, and science, agriculture and mathematics content, but they are not yet student teachers.
 Their final decision to pursue teaching as a career will be influenced to a great extent by their field experiences in Step 1 and Step 2, the first two courses in the MTeach program.

 What are my responsibilities as a mentor teacher?